Porsche 911 992 (2018-...)

-296 g/km 2016 911 GT3 RS||-||368 kW||1420 kg/3130 lb|
+|296 g/km 2016 911 GT3 RS||-||368 kW||1420 kg/3130 lb|

-> As you can see from the table, the future holds no room for the normally aspirated 992 GT3.
-Even the lightweight 2-litre 4-cylinder 718 is far from the 2021 demands and it makes just a small share of Porsche sales.
+As you can see from the table, the future holds no room for the normally aspirated 992 GT3.
+Even the lightweight 2-litre 4-cylinder 718 is far from the 2020 demands and it makes just a small share of Porsche sales.
 The rest of the models are heavier and with larger engines, meaning drastic changes are carried out by 2020.
 The main downside in hybridizing a sports car is that it will gain weight.
 The weight increase on the hybrid versions of the Panamera and the Cayenne was 15-18% for the plug-in (e-hybrid) versions, but don't expect that much on the sports cars.
 As the Panamera and Cayenne hybrids are comfortably under the EU CO2 emissions, the 911 hybrid doesn't have to strive that much - the fleet average is the target.
 The 911 hybrids can be well over 100 g/km, which means they don't have to carry much batteries.
-Going over the 95 g/km CO2 in 2021 translates to the penalty of 95 EUR per every gram over the limit per every car sold in a year.
-For example, the 296 g/km 2016 911 GT3 RS would theorethically be liable for 19.095 EUR penalty if sold new in 2021 (if not balanced out by electric and hybrid cars from the same manufacturer).
+Going over the 95 g/km CO2 in fleet average in 2021 translates to the penalty of 95 EUR per every gram over the limit per every car sold in a year.
+For example, the 296 g/km 2016 911 GT3 RS would theorethically be liable for 19.095 EUR penalty if sold new in 2021 (if not balanced out by electric and hybrid cars from the same manufacturer or group).
 The 158 g/km 718 would be responsible for 5985 EUR penalty, which makes 10% of its price.
-It is not probably the amount of penalty that would take the customers away from high CO2 cars in the future, but it is that nobody wants to be a bad person.
+It is not probably the amount of penalty that would take the customers away from the high CO2 cars in the future, but it is that nobody wants to be a bad person.

-> Our speculation on Porsche 911 line-up in 2020
+Our speculation on Porsche 911 line-up in 2020